jorgef/engineeringladders/EngineeringManager.md

 # Engineering Manager

-Role also known as dev manager, is reponsible for the consisten delivery, career growth and level of happiness of the team.
+Role also known as dev manager, is reponsible for the consistent delivery, career growth and level of happiness of the team.

 | Level | Seniority | Position |
 | :---: | :---: | :---: |